-Set in 1963, at a time when abortion was still illegal in France (not until 1975 would French women obtain power over their own bodies), Vartolomei plays Anne, a gifted student in her early twenties who wants to be a writer.
+Set in 1963, when abortion was still illegal in France (not until 1975 would French women obtain power over their own bodies), Vartolomei plays Anne, a gifted student in her early twenties who wants to be a writer.
 Her mom and dad (Sandrine Bonnaire plays the mom) run a small bistro.
-They are cognizant of the fact that Anne’s horizons have expanded beyond their world and every spare franc is put away to further Anne’s education.
+They are cognizant that Anne’s horizons have expanded beyond their world and every spare franc is put away to further Anne’s education.

 It is provincial France and Anne lives in a women’s dorm where she attends classes and occasionally hangs out with her two best friends.
 Then, suddenly, she is pregnant.
 We are not privy to the moment of conception or (for most of the movie) who is the father.
-All we know is that Anne is sure that she does not want this baby.
+We know that Anne is sure she does not want this baby.
 This is effortlessly conveyed by Vartolomei’s beautifully subdued yet extraordinarily powerful performance.
-At first Anne seems almost blasé about the whole thing.
-But, as the clocks ticks (we get a reminder of the weeks on the screen), she has no choice but to suffer indignity after indignity at the hands of the state and one sexist male doctor after another.
+At first, Anne seems almost blasé about the whole thing.
+But, as the clock ticks (we get a reminder of the weeks on the screen), she has no choice but to suffer indignity at the hands of the state and one sexist male doctor after another.

 The Weeks Pass